Alecks20/Personal-Website/pages/more-website-updates.md

 title: More Website Updates
 date: 2024-04-08
-description: More updates to my website, including branding changes, moving my assets to a cdn and much more.
+description: More updates to my website, including branding changes, moving my assets to cloudflare pages, tweaking colours, changing the footer and organising some things.
 slug: more-website-updates

 These are just some minor updates I made to the website I thought i'd note down